 To give the best tips for preparing for the exam, we interviewed Duc (Eric) Quach, one of our senior developers at Magenest who has recently just passed the exam.
 We managed to catch up with him in the early morning while he was grabbing a cup of coffee.

 I’m doing great.
 Thank you.

 So we know you’ve just received your Magento 2 Professional Developer and we want to know how you’ve managed to pass the exam.

 So first, what can you tell us about the exam?

 Most of the questions in the exam are about hands-on experience.
-You need to have at least 1-1.5 years in working with Magento to have a good understanding of the platform.
+You need to have at least 1-1.5 years of working with Magento to have a good understanding of the platform.
 The questions are about your deep understanding of Magento and your ability to customize it according to best practices.

 Which part of the exam do you think was easy for you?

-For me, the easiest part is the questions about Magento basics, for examples: which files are responsible for a function, how can you use these files to achieve a functionality, for example: “which file do you use to create a new shipping carrier, a new payment method, etc.”.
+For me, the easiest part is the questions about Magento basics, for example: which files are responsible for a function, how can you use these files to achieve functionality, for example: “which file do you use to create a new shipping carrier, a new payment method, etc.”.
 It’s really fundamental and I don’t think any developer will have any difficulty with it.

 What about the hard part? and would you think that is what people should focus on?

 The harder part is, of course, the rest of the exam.
 The questions are in my opinion at a similar level of difficulty, there were no questions that I found to be exceptionally hard to answer.
 Each section is different and I think it comes down to just whether you’ve covered it yet.
 I’ve managed to go over a little bit of everything.
 But I should have spent more time looking into best practices because I don’t think some of my choices for those questions were good.